Kruger0/LoveLetter/README.md

 Personal stuff
-Go away
+Go away.
 Unless you want something like that.
-In that case, feel free to look
+In that case, feel free to look :]